 The daytime color coordinates of NB Orange and SB Orange all moved towards lower x-values over the installation months, which may indicate some bleaching effect over the 12.6-month period (Figure 4.12).
-A similar trend is apparent for the nighttime color coordinates as the NB Orange and SB Orange
+A similar trend is apparent for the nighttime color coordinates as the NB Orange and SB Orange coordinates both moved towards lower x- and y-values over the installation months (Figure 4.13).

 For the white striping, all color coordinates trended from bottom left to top right.
-Whereas the daytime color coordinates changed only very little over the 12.6 months, the nighttime color coordinates for white stripes changed a lot and almost as much as the orange striping colors.
+Whereas the daytime color coordinates changed very little over the 12.6 months, the nighttime color coordinates for white stripes changed almost as much as the orange striping colors.